IU-PR/Capstone_project/content/docs/2024/Ashot/week01.md

    To automatically identify and emphasize faces in images, aiding in the selection of shots with the best facial expressions.

-2. Closed eyes detection:
+2. **Closed eyes detection:**
    To assist photographers in quickly eliminating shots where subjects' eyes are closed.

-3. Image ranking by different properties:
+3. **Image ranking by different properties:**
    To automatically rank images based on factors like composition, exposure, and sharpness, further streamlining the culling process.

-4. Grouping by faces:
+4. **Grouping by faces:**
    To automatically group images based on the identified faces, making it easier to select the best shots of each individual.

+5. **Any ideas that will appear during the development cycles:**
+   We will remain open to new ideas and innovations that emerge during the development process, and evaluate their potential for enhancing A-Shot's capabilities and user experience.

 These features will enhance A-Shot's capabilities, making it an invaluable tool for photographers of all skill levels.